 United States Marine Core (USMC)

-The United States Marine Corps (USMC) is a branch of the United States armed forces responsible for providing force projection from the sea.
-This branch of the military uses the mobility of the United States Navy to rapidly deliver combined arms task forces to combat zones around the world.
+The United States Marine Corps (USMC) is a branch of the armed forces responsible for providing force projection from the sea.
+This branch uses the mobility of the Navy to rapidly deliver combined arms task forces to combat zones around the world.
 The branch is one of seven uniformed military services of the United States.

 Marine Core Websites

 If you’re looking for more information, following is a list of some of the most popular websites and resources.
-The best place to start is the Marine Corps Website, which is the official website of the United States Marines.
-Here, you’ll find information on all aspects of this branch of the military.
+The best place to start is the Marine Corps Website, which is the official website of the U.S. Marines Core.
+Here, you’ll find information on all aspects of this branch.
 You’ll find information on the history, the organization structure and the responsibilities of the corp.
 Of course, you can also find details on starting a career in the corp.
 If that is what you’re searching for, you may actually want to begin your search at Marines.com, which is the official recruiting site.
-If you expect to enter the military at an officer level, check out MarineOfficer.com.
+If you expect to enter at an officer level, check out MarineOfficer.com.
 Other helpful resources include:

 - Corps Reserve – This is the official website of the reserve.
 The mission of Marine Forces Reserve (MARFORRES) is to augment and reinforce active forces in time of war, national emergency or contingency operations, provide personnel and operational tempo relief for the active forces in peacetime, and provide service to the community.